Pornography and addiction--three harmful myths

 Porn stars do it because they are "sex slaves".

 These actresses are just "wage slaves" like most of us--it's a job.
-As with other jobs available to the less privileged in our society, the workplace heath and safety conditions can be less than optimal.
+As with other jobs available to the less privileged in our society, the workplace health and safety conditions can sometimes be less than optimal.
 (You might recall the 1991 chicken factory fire in Hamlet, North Carolina that killed 25 and injured 55 mostly young black women trapped behind locked fire doors.)
 The main push behind the "sex slave" myth seems to be from a movement promoting crackdowns on immigrants in the US; to this end it is claimed that there is an epidemic of illegal immigrant "sex slaves" (sapping the Family Values of True Americans, no doubt).
-Thus has arisen the "rescue industry", dedicated to saving sex workers from themselves (and getting immigrants deported)--see Sex at the Margins, by Laura Maria Augustin.
+Thus has arisen the "rescue industry", dedicated to saving sex workers from themselves (subtext: getting immigrants deported).
+See Sex at the Margins, by Laura Maria Augustin.

 To be sure, sexual slavery in America is no myth.
 It was endemic to that Old South which inspires so much nostalgia among--well, let's see--pretty much the same crowd that whips up hysteria about sex and immigrants.